Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/05_Software_stacks.md

 Europe and hence a good match with a EuroHPC project as EuroHPC wants to develop a European HPC technology stack from hardware to application software, and Spack, a package developed in the USA national labs.
 Both have their own strengths and weaknesses.
-LUMI chose to go with **EasyBuild as the primary tool** for which the LUST also do some development.
+LUMI chose to go with **EasyBuild as the primary tool** for which the LUST also does some development.
 However, as we shall see, the EasyBuild installation is not your typical EasyBuild installation that you may be accustomed with from clusters at your home institution. **It uses toolchains specifically for the HPE Cray programming environment** so recipes need to be adapted.
 LUMI does offer a